 Projection

-The Nodding Head about 1 year ago
+The Nodding Head over 1 year ago

 Conservatives hate teachers unions because conservatives want teachers to be obedient, subservient lickspittles who unquestioningly deliver approved ideology.

-suzalee about 1 year ago
+suzalee over 1 year ago

 Heaven forbid that teachers have any say about curriculum.
 Parents have the right to express their opinions, but so do teachers.
 When I taught high school classes I had about 120 students per day.
 Each of those students had parents and grandparents, and all of them had different opinions about what should be taught.
 Chaos.
 Whatever you say is going to offend at least one of those people.
 All you can do is teach the facts that have been proven.

-NeoconMan about 1 year ago
+NeoconMan over 1 year ago

 Parents, with no education of their own, are demanding a say in how their children are educated.